-If a change is needed, a codicil to a will or amendment to a trust may be sufficient.
-If major changes are required, we will provide you with the option of preparing a new will or restated trust.
+If there is a required change, a codicil to a will or amendment to a trust enoughficient.
+If major changes needed, we will provide you with the option of preparing a new will or restated trust.
 The important thing is to bring your estate plan in compliance with your goals and wishes.

 Why can’t I prepare my own will?

-Knowledge and experience are used to design a comprehensive, customized plan that will execute efficiently and as you intended on your passing.
+You’ll need for specific knowledge and experience to design a comprehensive, customized plan.
 There are many potential pitfalls and traps for the unwary in estate planning.

-Unfortunately, many contested probate actions are the result of estate planning documents that were not properly prepared costing the beneficiaries much more in attorney fees (and time!) in the probate action than an initial investment in a professionally-prepared estate plan.
+Many contested probate actions are the result of estate planning documents not prepared well.
+This costs the beneficiaries much more in attorney fees in the probate action.

 Let me give you an anecdote.
 Warren Burger was the Chief Justice of the United States Supreme Court from 1969 to 1986, arguably the top legal position in the country.

 Despite his keen legal mind, Chief Justice Burger made some mistakes.
 These cost his family many thousands of dollars correcting the mistakes in probate court.